-A blog of personal notes from an R&D specialist in refrigeration.
+A blog of personal notes from a former Refrigeration engineer pursuing his PhD.
 And sometimes an electronics hobbyist too!

 Author: Fernando Zigunov